Best Business Intelligence Tools in 2026

 Lightdash is the AI-first, open-source BI platform for modern data teams.
 Connect to dbt, define metrics once, and get instant, trustworthy insights.

-Our best business intelligence tools rankings are based on a composite score combining four signals, normalised within this category to ensure fair comparison.
+Our best business intelligence tools rankings are based on a composite score combining three signals, normalised within this category to ensure fair comparison.
 No vendor pays for placement.

 Our 100-point quality score measuring review depth, accuracy, and completeness